 In School

-When a student is struggling in school, how must a teacher approach their setbacks?
+When a student struggles in school, how must a teacher approach their setbacks?
 One teacher argues that unconditional positive regard sets the standard for lifting up all students, regardless of their achievements.
-For teachers of students who have faced trauma or hardships, this approach can create an equitable classroom and give all students a chance to succeed.
+This approach can create an equitable classroom for teachers of students who have faced trauma or hardships and give all students a chance to succeed.

 A teacher using unconditional positive regard in the classroom may: